Celebrating 50 Years of Diversity and Inclusion at HMS and HSDM

 Daniel D. Federman, M.D.
 Distinguished Professor of Medicine and Medical Education

-Then to Now: Reflections by leadership on the evolution of diversity and inclusion
+Then to Now: Reflections by leadership on the evolution of diversity and inclusion at HMS

 President and Chief Operating Officer, Boston Children’s Hospital